 - Discomfort during bowel movements

-- In women, radiation may irritate the vagina.
-This can lead to discomfort and drainage (a discharge).
+In women, radiation can irritate the vagina.
+This can lead to discomfort and vaginal discharge.

 These side effects often improve after radiation stops.

-Long-term side effects can also occur.
-Radiation to the pelvis can also weaken the bones, increasing the risk of fractures of the pelvis or hip later on.
-It can also damage blood vessels that nourish the lining of the rectum which can lead to the lining of the rectum becoming inflamed (chronic radiation proctitis).
+- Radiation can damage blood vessels that nourish the lining of the rectum, which can lead to the lining of the rectum becoming inflamed (chronic radiation proctitis).
 This can cause long-term rectal bleeding and pain.

 Internal radiation (brachytherapy)

-To find out more about radiation treatment, please see our document Understanding Radiation Therapy: A Guide for Patients and Families.
+For more on radiation as a treatment for cancer, see the Radiation Therapy section of our website, or our document Understanding Radiation Therapy: A Guide for Patients and Families.